Christian mortalism: The Reformation

-Soul sleep re-emerged in Christianity when it was promoted by some Reformation leaders, and it survives today mostly among Restorationist sects, such as Jehovah Witnesses and the Seventh-day Adventist Church.
+Soul sleep re-emerged in Christianity when it was promoted by some Reformation leaders, and it survives today in some denominations, such as Jehovah's Witnesses and the Seventh-day Adventist Church.
 Conti has argued that during the Reformation both psychosomnolence (the belief that the soul sleeps until the resurrection) and thnetopsychism (the belief that the body and soul both die and then both rise again) were quite common.

-William Tyndale (1494–1536) argued against Thomas More in favor of soul sleep:
+Anglican cleric William Tyndale (1494–1536) argued against Thomas More in favor of soul sleep:

-Morey suggests that John Wycliffe (1320–84) and Tyndale taught the doctrine of soul sleep "as the answer to the Catholic teachings of purgatory and masses for the dead."
+Morey suggests that John Wycliffe (1320–1384) and Tyndale taught the doctrine of soul sleep "as the answer to the Catholic teachings of purgatory and masses for the dead."

-Many Anabaptists in this period, such as Michael Sattler (1490–1527), were Christian mortalists.
+Some Anabaptists in this period, such as Michael Sattler (1490–1527), were Christian mortalists.